Research

 I have published on the evolution of morality, the pluralistic and normative nature of human folk psychology, the varieties of self understanding, chimpanzee mindreading, animal belief, normativity in nonhuman animals, methodology in animal cognition research, and on the ethical implications of the cognitive, cultural, social, and emotional lives of other animals.

 The Origins of Normativity.
-A series of papers, talks, and ultimately a book on the evolution of normative psychology, the cultural origins of morality, and the continuity of humans and other animals in terms of social and moral cognition.
+A series of papers and talks on the evolution of normative psychology, the cultural origins of morality, and the continuity of humans and other animals in terms of social and moral cognition.

 Pluralistic Folk Psychology.
 I am continuing to develop my pluralistic theory of social understanding, introduced in my first book Do Apes Read Minds: Toward a New Folk Psychology.
 On this account, humans and perhaps other apes understand other minds using a variety of techniques, which can include character traits, stereotypes, social norms, scripts and schemas, past behavior, and the ascription of mental state.
 The view admits that there are individual differences in how often these methods are used, and how successful these methods might be.

 Personhood.
-I defend a cluster concept of person as a social kind, and apply this notion to questions about the moral status of animals, robots, and AIs.
+I defend a cluster concept of person as a social kind, a kind of dimensional account, and apply this notion to questions about the moral status of animals, robots, and AIs.
 This project consists of a series of papers and talks, a co-authored amicus briefs in support of chimpanzee personhood, and a short co-authored book Chimpanzee Rights: The Philosophers' Brief.

 PhD Students (current)